wechain/web/POSTING_GUIDELINES.md

 * share porn or anything under the #nsfw category.
 * share illegal products.
 * share an ICO which currently has no live product.
+* share a product that is no longer available (except for pre-order stage in the crowdfunding platform).

 ## 9. No Duplication Allowed
 Steemhunt does not allow the same product to be posted twice.
 The website automatically checks the URL, but it is still your responsibility to check that the product has not been posted earlier.